coteditor/CotEditor/README.md

 0. Install [CocoaPods](http://cocoapods.org) if you don't have it.
 1. On terminal, move to the project root directory and run `pod install`.
-2. Open CotEditor.xcworkspace on Xcode.
+2. Open CotEditor.xcworkspace in Xcode.
 3. build.